Guides

 Measure the Throwing Distance

-From the face of the dartboard (not the wall), measure 237cm (7ft 9¼in) along the floor.
-Mark this point — this is where your oche will go.
+From the front face of the dartboard (not the wall), measure 237cm (7ft 9¼in) along the floor.
+Mark this point.
+This is where your oche goes.
+Remember — from the board face, not the wall.
+The board sticks out 3-4cm from the wall.

 6